sameeraman/HomeAssistant/README.md

 - Turn off the Garage light then there is no motion
 - Alert if the Garage door was left open for more than 10 minutes
 - Alert if the Garage door was left open for more than 60 minutes
-- Turn on the Front Outdoor light for 2 mins then there the garage door open
 - Turn off the Garage light if it was one for more than 60 minutes

 ## Alfresco Automation